Nico-Kraus/QUARK-plugin-luna/README.md

 Luna Usecases provide an LP string, solveable directly by the scip solver or transformable to qubo by the `lp_qubo_maping` module.
-This transformation will however encode constraints as slack variables.
+This transformation will encode constraints as slack variables.
 Constraint conserving algorithms are `scip_solver` and `luna_flex`

  <br>